Mathematical Modeling of the Molting Process

 Abstract

-is a crucial and intricate process requiring the timely shedding of an animal’s body part, which may include the epidermis, the pelage, or the entire exoskeleton.
-The unique mechanisms governing the molting of different species can be quantitatively analyzed to predict and behaviours based on key parameters.
+is a crucial and intricate process requiring the timely shedding of an animal’s body part, which may include the epidermis, the pelage, or the entire .
+The unique mechanisms governing the molting of different species can be quantitatively analyzed to predict patterns and behaviours based on key parameters.
 From this emerge mathematical models describing the interactions of multiple factors involved in the determination of the optimal molting timing and strategy, the animal’s growth between molts, and the final size of the adult.
-This report examines the mathematical models of molting patterns and behaviours found in seals, insects, , and crustaceans.
+This report examines the mathematical models of molting patterns and behaviours found in seals, insects, birds, and crustaceans.
 In Weddell seals, a quantitative analysis of the factors influencing molting allows the development of a model describing the effect of sexual maturity and environmental factors on the molt initiation date.
 The body size of mature Manduca sexta can be predicted from data obtained during its fifth instar and parameters related to growth and time.
 In birds, a quantitative model describes the optimal molting pattern in relation to migration based on key factors such as energetic cost.
 Finally, this report discusses the stochastic model representing the growth of crustaceans between molts.

 Introduction